 For example, images provided by Sabre are often of low quality.
 It might be a good plan to set up loading of images from other sources.

-It is often reasonable to make changes and cancellations manually.
+It is frequently reasonable to make changes and cancellations manually.
 Changes are not too frequent, but do take lots of effort to automate.

 A few words about this important aspect before we wrap up…